ALADETAN-IFE/waitlist-api/README.md

 ## Features

 - **User Subscription:** Accepts user details (name and email) and saves them.
+- **Waitlist Position:** Users can see their position on the waitlist.
-- **Email Notifications:** Sends launch emails using Nodemailer with Brevo SMTP relay.
+- **Email Notifications:** Sends welcome and launch emails using Brevo SMTP relay.
 - **Mongoose Integration:** Stores subscriber details in MongoDB.
+- **API Authentication:** Protected routes using API key authentication.

 ## Getting Started